erbridge/fatal-attraction/README.md

 # Fatal Attraction

 This is a game I made for Ludum Dare 32.
+The theme was **An Unconventional Weapon**.

 ## Tools